 Personal air transport has also become a relatively common sight.

-These vehicles tend to be highly automated in order to reduce the chances of operator error.
+These vehicles tend to be highly automated in order to reduce the chances operator ror.
 In areas where these systems are not available, pilots must be licensed, with renewals occurring on a regular basis.
 Generally, air transport is used between cities.
-Any that are used within a city's airspace must have the appropriate permits and the pilot must be properly licensed for operation in the region.
+Any that are used within a city's airspace must have the appropriate permits and the pilot must be properly licensed operation the region.
 All personal air transports are (VTOL) vertical take-off and landing craft.